DanielEnglisch/CMM_Editor/README.md

 This is a simple editor with syntax coloring and syntax visualization for the C-- programming language.
-It also allows you to directly run C-- programs.
+It also allows you to run C-- programs.